 What does MVP mean in Agile?

 In Agile, MVP is a key component of the iterative approach to development.
 Agile teams work on small incremental improvements to the product in short sprints to deliver functional products as quickly as possible.
-MVPs are used to get feedback from users early on in the development process, so the team can make changes based on that feedback and iterate on the product until it meets the user's needs.
+It is used to get feedback from users early on in the development process, so the team can make changes based on that feedback and iterate it until it meets the user's needs.

 MVPs are not just about creating a minimum set of features but also about creating a minimum set of features that deliver value to the user.
 Agile teams focus on creating an MVP that solves a specific user problem and then iterates on the product to make it more valuable and useful to the user.